jamezrin/wol-packet-replicator/README.md

 # wol-packet-replicator
 A very simple python script that replicates the listens for UDP wake on lan packets from outside the network

-This is a easy way of using wake on lan from outside the network when your router does not support forwarding ports to the broadcast address
+This is a easy way of using wake on lan from outside the network when your router does not support forwarding ports to the broadcast address.
+It also allows you to enforce the SecureOn password on a device by modifying the script.
-I use it in a Raspberry Pi without problems so far, and it works great.
+I use it in a Raspberry Pi without running into any problems so far.

 ## Usage
 1. Clone this repository: `git clone https://github.com/jaime29010/wol-packet-replicator`